Travel Friendly Cameras

 If your budget is lower, you can opt for cameras like the Panasonic Lumix ZS200 (Paid link) or the Canon PowerShot SX70 HS (Paid link).

-If you’re after the best cheap camera for travel, peek at the Canon SX740 HS (Paid link).
+If you’re looking for the best budget camera for travel, consider the Canon SX740 HS (Paid link).

 If you are traveling to colder countries, you might like to check out my article about the warmest hoodies to keep you toasty warm on your travels.